TheMeowgicAlone/analytics-docs-working/docs/platform/design/limitations.md

 - Connecting accounts to identities will be an ongoing task for the organization.
 - Dashboards should exist to help prioritize these efforts.

-### Takeways
+### Takeaways
 - A dashboard should be created to help focus these efforts.
-- Expect to work with low level account IDS more often than member IDS, because member IDS are unreliable.
+- Expect to work with low level account IDs more often than member IDs, because member IDs are unreliable.

-## No SLAS
+## No SLAs
 We are working with consumer grade APIs.

 ### Problem